Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 ## Example 1: Emoji parser (singletag)

 Let's say we want to automatically replace all emoticons (smileys etc.) in the content string with an `EmojiComponent` that renders proper emojis for them.
-In this simple example, the `EmojiComponent` supports three emojis and has a `type`-string-input that that determines which one to load (can be either `laugh`, `wow` or `love`).
+In this simple example, the `EmojiComponent` supports three emojis and has a `type`-string-input that determines which one to load (can be either `laugh`, `wow` or `love`).

 What we need then, is to write a custom <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> that finds the corresponding emoticons `:-D`, `:-O` and `:-*` in the content string, replaces them with `EmojiComponent`s and sets the correct `type` input depending on the emoticon replaced.
 This isn't very hard at all.
 Let's start with the parser: